St. Louis, MO

 "We demonstrated that the abundances of dominant gut microbiota species are decreased in bees exposed to glyphosate at concentrations documented in the environment," said Erick Motta and colleagues from the University of Texas at Austin in their new paper.

-August 10, 2018 - In landmark Roundup cancer trial, a jury found that Monsanto's herbicides contributed to a school groundskeeper's terminal cancer and failed to warn consumers of the dangers.
+August 10, 2018 - In a landmark Roundup cancer trial, a jury found that Monsanto's herbicides contributed to a school groundskeeper's terminal cancer and failed to warn consumers of the dangers.
 Monsanto was ordered to pay a total of $289 million in compensatory and punitive damages.
 The case, which was tried in San Francisco, California, involved a school's groundskeeper, Dewayne Johnson, who regularly sprayed fields with Roundup.
 At the trial, the jury deliberated for two and a half days before deciding that Glyphosate, the main chemical in Roundup, contributed to his cancer.

 This case was able to go to trial sooner than most because, in California, dying plaintiffs can be granted expedited trials.
 Although Monsanto is expected to appeal the decision, hundreds of pending lawsuits continue to move forward.